 The Board may approve up to an aggregate total of $15,000.00 for the burial, funeral or cremation services, cemetery costs, headstone or permanent marker, or celebration of life services.

-Surviving dependents may request loss of support when the victim has died as a result of the crime.
+Surviving dependents may request loss of support when the victim has died because of the crime.

 Dependents may be awarded up to 6 weeks of the deceased victim’s salary.